Regateiro/ATBCrafter/README.md

   - The amount of spare CP that can be used to perform "Basic / Precise Touches" instead of "Hasty Touches" can be defined in a macro.
   - Tries to upgrade "Hasty Touches" that land on good / excellent qualities, so more "Precise Touches" can be used if the action is available for the best HQ chance possible.
   - The CP obtained through "Tricks of the Trade" is automatically used to upgrade "Hasty Touches".
+- **"Byregot's Blessing" can be replaced by a "Byregot's Brow" based on the number of Inner Quiet stacks.**
+  - The application can track the number of Inner Quiet stacks automatically and use "Byregot's Brow" instead of "Byregot's Blessing" if it is 5 or less, resulting in a higher amount of quality gained.
 - **Automatic Action Localization**
   - If the FFXIV client is set to a language other than English, it is possible to have the program automatically translate the actions in the macro to a specific language.
   - Remember to set the correct localization to avoid issues with "Hasty Touch" upgrades and "Tricks of the Trade" executions.